 - Students cannot leave the clinical facility for any reason without approval from the instructor.

 - Tops/pants – neat, clean, wrinkle-free carribean blue scrub; a solid white shirt may be worn under the scrub top.
 Pants must fit at the natural waist and be long enough to cover the ankle.
-(These must be purchased at UNC Johnston Medical Surgical Supply in the Johnston Medical Mall at 514 N Brightleaf Blvd in Smithfield)
+Students must purchase a school adopted uniform.

 - This uniform must be worn on the first day and at all times during class, lab and clinical